nikoteressi/Console-Calculator/README.md

 The program is written to perform a test task for Java Mentors

-1. The calculator can perform operations of addition, subtraction, multiplication and division with two numbers: a + b, a - b, a * b, a / b.
+1.The calculator can perform operations of addition, subtraction, multiplication and division with two numbers: a + b, a - b, a * b, a / b.
 Data is transferred in one line !
 Solutions in which each number and arithmetic operation are passed on a new line are considered invalid.

 2.The calculator can work with  Arabic (1,2,3,4,5 ...) and Roman (I, II, III, IV, V ...) numbers.